How do we meet the requirements of the 16 – 19 study programme?

 - Mentor time is used effectively to discuss a range of important issues and develop key skills

 - All students are required to take part in four different leadership committees over the course of the academic year

-- Every student in Year 12 takes part in the Aspirations Employability Portfolio (AEP) where they work with employers who commission projects which groups work on over the course of a 10 week period
+- Every student in Year 12 takes part in Applied Transdisciplinary Learning (ATL) where they work with employers who commission projects which groups work on over the course of a 10 week period

 - Drop down days provide opportunities to cover life skills and visits to higher education providers.